SharinaS/Cloud-Engineering-Fundamentals/route53_and_dns.md

 User does a DNS request --> Route53 will send traffic to the active region, vs the passive region... unless the active region fails, and then traffic is automatically routed to the passive region.

+### Active-Passive Failover

+Use an active-passive failover configuration when you want a primary resource or group of resources to be available majority of the time and you want a secondary resource or group of resources to be on standby in case all the primary resources become unavailable.

+You can configure a health check that monitors an endpoint that you specify either by IP address or by domain name.
+At regular intervals that you specify, Route 53 submits automated requests over the Internet to your application, server, or other resource to verify that it's reachable, available, and functional.

+Optionally, you can configure the health check to make requests similar to those that your users make, such as requesting a web page from a specific URL.

+In short:

+> Set up a failover routing policy configuration in Route 53 by adding a health check on the primary service endpoint.
+Configure Route 53 to direct the DNS queries to the secondary record when the primary resource is unhealthy.
+Configure the network access control list and the route table to allow Route 53 to send requests to the endpoints specified in the health checks.
+Enable the Evaluate Target Health option by setting it to Yes.

 [Set up Failover Routing in the AWS Console](#Set-up-Failover-Routing)

 ## Geolocation Routing Policy